LaunchCodeEducation/java-web-dev-curriculum/content/spring-intro/reading/initialize/index.md

    {{% notice blue "Note" "rocket" %}}

-   This is the title of your project.
+   This will also be the *Name* of your project.
+It will be added to the *Package name* as well.

    {{% /notice %}}